 Note: State laws are always changing through legislative, judicial, or other means.
 While FindLaw works hard to ensure the accuracy of its legal resources, it's a good idea to thoroughly research the law or check with an attorney to make sure you have the most recent information.

 There are 29 individual Alabama Court Referral Programs throughout the state, each staffed with Court Referral Officers (CROs) and Juvenile Instructors.
 The program material ranges from presentations about substance abuse and its effects on driving to in-patient or out-patient substance abuse treatment and lessons in coping with addiction:

 Alabama DUI Resources

 A criminal charge of driving under the influence of alcohol or other impairing drugs can result in serious penalties, least of which is the suspension of your driver's license.
 And while even a first offense can get you up to one year in jail, the penalties for subsequent offenses are much more severe.
-Regardless of your plea, having a skilled attorney by your side can make all the difference.
-Contact an Alabama DUI attorney to learn more about your legal options.
+Considering the consequences of a DUI conviction, it's a good idea to reach out to a local DUI attorney if you've been charged with a DUI in Alabama.